Supreeth26/GAT-RISC-V-Roadshow/README.md

 Limited Documentation: Resources for specific microcontrollers may be sparse.
 Solution: Leverage community forums, official documentation, and open-source examples.

----

 Conclusion

 The VSDSquadron Mini is a robust and affordable platform for exploring the RISC-V architecture.
 Its compact size, powerful features, and ease of use make it an ideal choice for both beginners and professionals.
 Whether you're building an IoT device, learning embedded programming, or prototyping a new design, the VSDSquadron Mini has you covered.

----

-References

-Official VSDSquadron Mini Page

-RISC-V Foundation

-CH32V003F4U6 Datasheet

----

-This README is completely rewritten and organized for better originality while maintaining accuracy and relevance.
-You can directly use it for your GitHub repository and further customize it as needed.